dustinblackman/oatmeal/README.md

 ## Usage

 Oatmeal allows customizing configuration either through command line parameters, or more permanently with environment variables.
-By default, Ollama is the selected backend, `llama2:latest` as the default model, and the `clipboard` integration for an editor.
+By default, Ollama is the selected backend, and the `clipboard` integration for an editor.
 See `oatmeal --help`, `/help` in chat, or the output below to get all the details.

 <!-- command-help start -->